timaS0902/my-first-dag/README.md

 3. Provide screenshots:
    - Airflow UI with all tasks succeeded (green)
    - SQL output from `demo.hello_events`
-4. Submit the screenshots + a short note describing how you ran it.
+4. Send the screenshots + a short note describing how you ran it.
+Telegram username: @t_soldatov

 ---